Pig Blog #2 Looking for Lost Roots

 Why so dark?
 An age of mystery.
 Long gone scribes and modern guardians of cultural treasure.

 Historia Brittonum is one of the earliest pieces of writing we have in the UK and the first literary port of call in any search for King Arthur and therefore also Myrddin.
-It is attributed to Nennius a 10th century monk, however in truth the real author is unknown.
-The book describes the early settlement of Briton by Brutus after the Trojan War and goes on to document the Roman conquest, the list of Emperors and the subsequent Kings and disappointingly we find that Myrddin is not actually mentioned.
-We read here how in pre-Roman times, King Llud captured the troublesome red and white dragons and concealed them in the city of Pharan (in Snowdonia).
-The book goes on to relate how after the withdrawal of Roman forces the usurper king Vortigern is forced to flee and attempts to build a fortress in the very same location.
+It is attributed to Nennius a 10th Century monk, however in truth the real author is unknown.
+The book describes the early settlement of Britain by Brutus after the Trojan War and goes on to document the Roman conquest, the list of emperors and the subsequent kings and disappointingly we find that Myrddin is not actually mentioned.
+We read here how in pre-Roman times, King Llud captured the troublesome red and white dragons and concealed them in the city of Pharaon (in Snowdonia).
+The book goes on to relate how after the withdrawal of Roman forces the usurper King Vortigern was forced to flee and attempted to build a fortress in the very same location.
 This is where Myrddin apparently makes his entrance into the story.
 However, Nennius names him Ambrosius and we cannot be sure if this is an earlier name for the one who was to become Myrddin (just as Gwion Bach came to be known as Taliesin after his initiation and rebirth) or if this is an entirely different person?
 There are records of a military leader called Ambrosius Aurelianus who seems to have lived in Vortigern’s time and is a strong contender for the role.
 The character, whoever he is gives an exceptionally long and detailed prophecy which, according to the translation and augmentation of Reverend W. Gun ‘had a great and decisive effect in sustaining the spirit of the Britons to oppose their enemies.
-He goes on to suggest that the author was ‘collecting materials destined to illustrate and adorn the pages of our national history . . . . and where allied to higher motives than curiosity or the passion for ancient lore.’
-Thus we can see how there was a distinct purpose to the writing of this history, and here we encounter our first challenge.
+He goes on to suggest that the author was ‘collecting materials destined to illustrate and adorn the pages of our national history and where allied to higher motives than curiosity or the passion for ancient lore.’
+Thus, we can see how there was a distinct purpose to the writing of this history, and here we encounter our first challenge.
 History is written at least in part to influence the minds and beliefs of the people and to establish the legitimacy of ruling elites.

-Interestingly original documents of The Historia Britonnum once belonged to ‘the extraordinary personage’ of Queen Christina of Sweden (1626 – 1689) After abdicating her throne Christina was ‘received into the bosom of Rome’ and bequeathed her literary collection to the Vatican library.
+Interestingly, original documents of The Historia Britonum once belonged to ‘the extraordinary personage’ of Queen Christina of Sweden (1626–1689) After abdicating her throne, Christina was ‘received into the bosom of Rome’ and bequeathed her literary collection to the Vatican library.
 Gun tells us that ‘nothing was more common than for the transcribers of the ancient British manuscripts to affix their own names to the same work, with such additions or retrenchments as they thought proper, so as to make it pass for their own composition.
-Repeated transcripts were made between the period of compilation and the 10th century, and errors, interpolations and substitutions insinuated themselves into the text.’
+Repeated transcripts were made between the period of compilation and the 10th Century, and errors, interpolations and substitutions insinuated themselves into the text.’

 So, there may be a limit to how much credible information we can gain from historical documents though they are still well worth looking at with an open mind.
 For those who wish to go further, the use of multiple sources is advisable where possible.
 My sense is that there is truth contained in these documents which may be discerned with careful reading.
-In the Grail legend the key question is ‘Who does the Grail serve?’ and we might do well to consider this question in relation to the old texts.
+In the Grail legend the key question is ‘Who does the Grail serve?’, and we might do well to consider this question in relation to the old texts as well.

-The story of Merlin, and his proposed birth in Carmarthen was taken up and popularised in 1169 in The History of the Kings of Briton by Geoffrey of Monmouth, a book which drew heavily from the Historia Britonnum.
-This book spans the period from the aftermath of the Trojan war to around AD689 and contains the first Anglo-Norman account of the life of King Arthur.
+The story of Myrddin, and his proposed birth in Carmarthen was taken up and popularised in 1169 in The History of the Kings of Briton by Geoffrey of Monmouth, a book which drew heavily from the Historia Britonum.
+This book spans the period from the aftermath of the Trojan War to around 689AD and contains the first Anglo-Norman account of the life of King Arthur.
 It covers the Roman invasion through to the collapse of their rule and the subsequent reign of Arthur and his triumphant defeat of the Saxons.
 The book enjoyed great public success, however there is a question mark over how much authentic history it contains and to what degree Geoffrey elaborated or even completely invented the episodes and characters within it.
-Geoffrey drew on several sources, conflating the Ambrosius character referred to in Historia Britonum with the prophet Myrddin and changing his name to Merlin due to linguistic preferences: Myrddin being too close to merde in French, the language of much of his audience at the time of writing.
-Indeed, we might wonder how, if Merlin was the young prophet of this 5th Century story we have so many tales of his deeds during the later 6th Century?
+Geoffrey drew on several sources, conflating the Ambrosius character referred to in Historia Britonum with the prophet Myrddin and changing his name to Merlin due to linguistic preferences: Myrddin being too close to merde in French, the language of much of his audience at the time.
+Indeed, we might wonder how, if Merlin was the young prophet of this 5th Century story, we have so many tales of his deeds during the later 6th Century?
 It seems that Geoffrey was later to discover his error when he wrote Vita Merlina – The Life of Merlin in which he draws on other, more ancient texts.

-Yr Affalenau – The Apple trees.
-In which Myrddin tells of his flight to Celydon after the Battle of Arderydd and receives protection there within a magical apple tree.
+Yr Affalenau – The Apple trees - in which Myrddin tells of his flight to Celyddon after the Battle of Arderydd and receives protection there within a magical apple tree.

 Two further poems can be found in The Red Book of Hergest.